Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 Luke 10:20

-When an individual puts pressure on themself to prophesy, the source will inevitably either be wrong, or mixture.
+When an individual puts pressure on themself to prophesy, the source will inevitably either be wrong, or in mixture.
 Only by focusing on the love Jesus has for that person, that nation, or that organization will you be able to convey his heart for them in a way that adequately corresponds to his depth of feeling.
 While Jesus provides increased grace to novices in discerning his voice when they ask for it, growing as a Christian means continuously training yourself to prefer his voice, his ways, and who he is as a person over your own methods.

 By pressuring oneself to prophesy without abiding in the source, an individual is also less likely to share words that they receive, because they don’t have the courage that love gives.
 God holds us accountable for the words we do not deliver, so it is important that we prophesy with gratitude and the genuine desire to see people made well.
 Again, that genuine desire will carry us into action.